• ROENFR

 (5) The Executive Bureau, following their approval, will submit to the CES plenary for approval the selected themes, in order to initiate the necessary procedures for the elaboration of the proposed studies/analyses.

-(6) To be selected, the proposed theme must present general interest, addressing important aspects, either by novelty or by its relevance in the context of current socio-economic developments.
+(6) To be selected, the proposed theme must present general interest, addressing important aspects, either through novelty or through its relevance in the context of current socio-economic developments.
 In this sense, the objective considered in the proposed study may lead to signalling the necessity of regulating newly emerged fields or legislating aspects that are insufficiently regulated.

 Art.
 14 - (1) The elaboration of studies and analyses can also be carried out as a result of requests from the Government or Parliament.